magicalbrad/thundertixGA4/index.md

 ### Ecommerce Approach
 There are a number of decisions to be made in setting up ecommerce.
 Among them are:

--What are we considering an "item?"
+- What are we considering an "item?"
 The show?
 The performance?
 The ticket?

--Which ecommerce events are worth tracking?
+- Which ecommerce events are worth tracking?

--How do we map Thundertix's checkout flow to what Google expects for?
+- How do we map Thundertix's checkout flow to what Google expects for?

 Your decisions may be different than mine.
 If so, this won't be a "plug and play" solution, and may require tweaking to meet your needs.